To Save Water

 Vinegar flies are very small and can penetrate standard fly screens.
 Use midge mesh.
 They are active during the warmer months of the year and are attracted to materials which are decomposing.
 To minimise the risk of them being attracted into your toilet chamber you must ensure that the seat and lid are closed at all times, except when the toilet is in use.
 It is important to avoid flies entering the system because once they have moved in they can multiply.

 Use the following remedies to eliminate or reduce the problem:

 Firstly, check that your compost pile is not too dry.
 It should be moist not sodden.
 If the pile is too dry, the composting process does not occur and no heat is generated in the pile.

 Ideal moisture content is 60%.
 If it is dry add 5 litres at a time over a period of several days until it is moist.

-A light covering of lime, available from nurseries, sprinkled over the pile weekly.
-Lime does not kill flies but deters them by neutralising the urine.
+Garden lime: A light covering of lime, available from nurseries, sprinkled over the pile weekly.
+Lime does not kill flies but deters them by neutralizing the urine.

 Unlike our competitors, Ecoflo does not sell scaled-down industrial sized systems for domestic use.
 We are specialises in composting waterless toilets for domestic installations with the widest choice of toilets made specifically for the home.